Dietary Supplements (Herbal Medicines and Natural Products)

 Makers of dietary supplements cannot legally say that dietary supplements can diagnose, cure, treat, or prevent disease.
 But they can say that they contribute to health maintenance and well-being.

 People have used the active ingredients in dietary supplements for thousands of years to help health and to treat illness.
 Sometimes those supplements are the basis for some of today's common medicines.
-For example, people have used willow bark tea for centuries to control fever.
-Pharmaceutical companies eventually identified the chemical in willow bark that reduces fever and used that knowledge to produce aspirin.
+For example, people have used willow bark tea for centuries to relieve fever.
+Pharmaceutical companies eventually identified the chemical in willow bark that relieved fever and used that knowledge to produce aspirin.

 The U.S. Food and Drug Administration (FDA) does not regulate dietary supplements in the same way that it regulates medicine.
 A dietary supplement can be sold without research on how well it works.